RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rladmin/node/external-addr.md

 ### Returns

 Returns `Updated successfully` if the IP addresses were set.
+Otherwise, it returns an error.

 Use [`rladmin status nodes`]({{<relref "/rs/references/cli-utilities/rladmin/status#status-nodes">}}) to verify the external IP address was set.